Privacy Policy

 - All network communications use TLS encryption in transit.

-- RevenueCat maintains industry-standard security certifications; see https://www.revenuecat.com/security.
+- RevenueCat and Supabase maintain industry-standard security practices; see https://www.revenuecat.com/security and https://supabase.com/security.

 - Captured photos and videos never leave your device.

-No security measure can be guaranteed to be perfect; however, given that we do not collect personal data, the practical risk from a Halora-side breach is very limited.
+No security measure can be guaranteed to be perfect; however, given how little personal data we process, the practical risk from a Halora-side breach is limited.

 11. Legal Bases for Processing (GDPR)